TIBCOSoftware/snappydata/docs/monitoring/recoveringdata.md

 <a id= launchclusterrecovery> </a>
 ### Launching a Cluster in Recovery Mode

 Launching a cluster in recovery mode is similar to launching it in the regular mode.
-To specify this mode, all one has to do is pass an extra argument `-r` or `--recovery` to the cluster start script as shown in the following example:
+To specify this mode, all one has to do is pass an extra argument `-r` or `--recover` to the cluster start script as shown in the following example:

 ```
 snappy-start-all.sh -r